Get in Touch

 • Compiling the kernel and related modules

-• Compiling kernel source: Debian standard method
+• Compiling the kernel source: Debian standard method

 • Compiling module source: Debian standard method